Jakob-98/sites/gatsbytes/content/blog/2024-05-08-learnings-ingesting-millions-pages-rag-azure.md

 	4. Recently, Document Intelligence added [detailed documentation](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/concept-retrieval-augmented-generation?view=doc-intel-4.0.0) specifically for RAG purposes.
 1. We had various success with various chunkers.
 Since we have a diverse set of documents, we needed one which works regardless of the incoming documents.
 	1. A custom implementation of Langchain's RecursiveCharacterTextSplitter performed best for us, with a chunk size of 2000 and 200 overlap.
 1. We experimented with adding summaries, key phrase extraction from [Azure AI Language](https://learn.microsoft.com/en-us/azure/ai-services/language-service/) to enrich the search index items.
-We found this to be rather expensive (it would account for >50% total costs) for no clear added benefit for search results, although we did not ran thorough experiments on this.
+We found this to be rather expensive (it would account for >50% total costs) for no clear added benefit for search results, although we did not run thorough experiments on this.
 1. Chunks used for embeddings are used for finding relevant documents.
 Chunked used to answer questions are used for grounding.
 Their purpose is different, so they could be different sizes - we did not implement this, but I recommend looking into it.
 1. Consider adding extra information on top of chunks prior to embedding to improve the semantic relevance of the chunks.